 The second trimester brought me more restful sleep, although it was still interrupted by many trips to the bathroom.
 Now, as I near my due date, I’m finding that things like worry, aches and pains, and my pressed-upon bladder are all keeping me up throughout the night.
 While I try to nap every day, working full-time and having a 4.5 year old sometimes make that difficult.

-2. Use white noise to drown out any household or neighborhood noises that may wake you.
+A white noise machine or a fan can drown out any household or neighborhood noises that may wake you.

 As with your children, when you are pregnant, sleep should be a priority.
 Make sure you’re establishing healthy sleep habits yourself as you begin to prepare for your new baby’s arrival!